 The Copyright Agency is making it even easier to use copyright-protected text and images.

-We’ve worked with international company Kortext to develop a new online product called FLEX, which makes the task of preparing course reading material simpler and faster for librarians and educators.
-In the UK, librarians from more than 100 educational institutions use a similar product which has been widely praised.
+We’ve developed a new online product called FLEX, which makes the task of preparing course reading material simpler and faster for librarians and educators.
+In the UK, librarians from nearly 80% of Further Education Colleges and Universities use a similar product.

 Developed in partnership with librarians

-FLEX has been successfully trialled in libraries at a number of private colleges in Australia and is now an inclusion* as part of your annual Copyright Agency licence.
+FLEX has now been successfully trialed and adopted in libraries at many private education providers in Australia and is included as part of the Copyright Agency Statutory Education Licence.

 - Access to digital original files from major publishers

-Allen & Unwin, Australian Academic Press, Bloomsbury Publishing, Cengage, CSIRO, HarperCollins, McGraw-Hill, Pearson, PsychOz, Oxford University Press, Wiley and Wolters Kluwer.
+Allen & Unwin, Australian Academic Press, Bloomsbury Publishing, Cengage, CSIRO, HarperCollins, Kilbaha, McGraw-Hill, New South, Oxford University Press, Pearson, PsychOz, Wiley and Wolters Kluwer.

 - Access to high-quality British Library scans

-Source very high-quality scans of any of the 80m+ works from the British Library with a 48-hour turnaround (fees apply).
+Source very high-quality scans of any of the 80m+ works from the British Library within 48 hours (fees apply)..

 - Easily assign content to students